kstrikis/autocrm/docs/ai-working-notes.md

 - Added file content verification in CI workflow
 - Creating .env.testing file with VITE_ prefixed variables for test mode
 - Using start-server-and-test to run Vite in testing mode during Cypress tests
+- Added VITE_ prefix to all environment variables to match Vite's requirements
+- Updated create-cypress-env.ts to use VITE_ prefixed variables

 ### Dependencies
 - Added dotenv for environment variable management